prrao87/prrao87.github.io/content/posts/neo4j-python-1.md

 chunked_data = chunk_iterable(data, CHUNKSIZE=10_000)
 ```

-This snippet shows how to read data from a `.jsonl.gz` file using [srsly]](https://github.com/explosion/srsly), an excellent JSON serialization and deserialization library for Python.
+This snippet shows how to read data from a `.jsonl.gz` file using [srsly](https://github.com/explosion/srsly), an efficient and light-weight JSON serialization/deserialization Python library.
 The data from `winemag-data-130k-v2.jsonl` is read in and chunked into batches of size 10,000.
 That is, each chunk contains a list of 10,000 individual wine reviews, all the way up to 130k reviews.

 ### Validate the data

-A schema is defined in Pydantic that ensures specific data exists and is in the right format prior to passing it to the Neo4j graph.
+A Pydantic schema is created to ensure specific fields exists and that the data is of the expected type prior to passing it to the Neo4j graph.
 As can be seen below, we state via the Pydantic schema that the fields `id`, `points` and `title` are required fields, and in case they are absent in the data, Pydantic will raise an error, not allowing the record to be ingested to the database.

 ```python
 from pydantic import BaseModel, Field, validator